webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/test-rules.md

 custom), everything should already set up to use `rule-runner.ts` and the `testRule` method.

-If not, you just need to:
+If not, you need to:

 1. Create a `tests.ts` file in a folder with the name of the rule (e.g.: `src/tests/rules/<rule-id>/tests.ts`)